wayneIBM/vpc-on-classic/vpc-user-permissions.md

 This scenario covers the basic steps needed to give an existing user in your account permission to edit VPC resources.

 In the steps that follow, you'll create two IAM policies.
-Both policies are needed before your user can create and use infrastructure service resources.
+Both policies are needed before your user can create and use VPC infrastructure resources.
 All of the resources must reside within the account's default resource group.

 1. Navigate to the [IAM Users UI ![External link icon](../icons/launch-glyph.svg "External link icon")](https://{DomainName}/iam#/users){: new_window} in the IBM Cloud Console.
 2. Select the user whose authorization you're enabling.